tarraschk/CakePHP-Environment/README.md

 2. Create the `environments` folder in your `APP/Config/` directory and put `app/Config/environments/envs_list.php` inside.
 3. Edit `envs_list.php` according to your available environments. _(See example below)._
 4. Edit your existing `APP/Config/bootstrap.php` and append the content of `app/Config/environments/bootstrap.php` to it.
-5. For each environment, edit the highest level .htaccess and append the content of given .htaccess. _(See example below)._
+5. For each environment, edit the highest level .htaccess and append the content of given `.htaccess`. _(See example below)._
 6. You're done!
-You can now create your config files according to the example given in app/Config/database.php. _(See example below)._
+You can now create your config files according to the example given in `app/Config/database.php`. _(See example below)._

 Config example
 ==============